billyston/susubox_susu_service/README.md

 ## Transactions
 - [x] Create account transaction
-- [ ] TransactionStatus from Payment Service should match Susu Service
+- [x] TransactionStatus from Payment Service should match Susu Service
+- [x] All transactions must have a TransactionType (debit or credit)
+- [ ] Handle TransactionCreatedFailureAction

 ## Others
-- [ ] All transactions (recurring, direct, settlement, and withdrawals) must have a TransactionType (debit or credit)
 - [ ] Move all jobs that publishes job into the services / shared folder
 - [ ] Do not hard code 'service_category' in approval DTOs
+- [ ] When payment_instruction is cancelled, approval_status->cancelled, status->terminated
+- [ ] When transaction is created, update the payment_instruction->status (active, terminated, success, failed)
+- [ ] internal_reference field must be updated after payment_service returned data
+- [ ] Transaction notification (SMS / Email) should have balance updates
+- [ ] Rebuild all the Resource files (AccountBalanceResource as an example)
+- [ ] Provide descriptions for all api responses